 If You Invested $100 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-CVS Health (NYSE:CVS) has outperformed the market over the past 20 years by 2.93% on an annualized basis.
+Humana (NYSE:HUM) has outperformed the market over the past 20 years by 10.78% on an annualized basis.

-Buying $100 In CVS: 20 years ago, an investor could have purchased 6.77 shares of CVS Health at the time with $100.
-This investment in CVS would have produced an average annual return of 10.21%.
-Currently, CVS Health has a market capitalization of $136.38 billion.
+Buying $100 In HUM: 20 years ago, an investor could have purchased 7.89 shares of Humana at the time with $100.
+This investment in HUM would have produced an average annual return of 18.02%.
+Currently, Humana has a market capitalization of $45.78 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.